Ha-NV/check-account-fault/README.md

 ### Check for errors in the 'account' variable:
 * If account > 10 characters --> LENGTH_INVALID error
 * If you enter an account with characters other than letters and numbers --> CHAR_INVALID error
-* Thư viện sẽ gọi đến function tầng application (hàm main) để thông báo lỗi thông qua function pointer.
+* The library will call the application layer (main function) to report errors through the function pointer.
-* Sử dụng enum để định nghĩa các mã lỗi.
+* Use enum to define error codes.

       typedef enum _statetype
       {